ChrisFishCahill/managing-irf-complexity/README.md

 The project plan is as follows:

 * Create a single lake version of the BERTA models from Cahill et al. 2021 so that one can easily run models for a single lake
-* Adjust the plotting code so that biologists can plot output from these single lake runs
 * Develop the necessary programs to evaluate harvest control rules for a collection of lakes given model fits from part 1
 * Build capacity within AEP so that they can do these things on their own